aws-samples/karpenter-blueprints/README.md

 # Karpenter Blueprints for Amazon EKS

+You can browse all blueprints on the documentation website: https://aws-samples.github.io/karpenter-blueprints/

 ## Motivation

 [Karpenter](https://karpenter.sh/), a node provisioning project built for Kubernetes has been helping many companies to improve the efficiency and cost of running workloads on Kubernetes.
 However, as Karpenter takes an application-first approach to provision compute capacity for the Kubernetes data plane, there are common workload scenarios that you might be wondering how to configure them properly.
 This repository includes a list of common workload scenarios, some of them go in depth with the explanation of why configuring Karpenter and Kubernetes objects in such a way is important.